 - Implement PBIS (positive behavior intervention system) program in 5th 8th grade. - Implement PBIS training for all 5th-8th grade teachers and staff. - Enforce no cell phone policy. - Campus leadership teams meet on a regular basis to discuss academics, campus events, and data review.
-The leadership team is comprised of department heads, counselors, administrators, and instructional specialist, witha focus on school improvement. - Learning walks will take place throughout the school year.
-This will allow administrators to calibrate and focus on high yield instructional practices. - ECT and first year teachers will be enrolled in a "New Teacher Academy" to increase their skill set and prepare them for the upcoming school year.
+The leadership team is comprised of department heads, counselors, administrators, and instructional specialists, with a focus on school improvement. - Learning walks will take place throughout the school year.
+This will allow administrators to calibrate and focus on high-yield instructional practices. - ECT and first-year teachers will be enrolled in a "New Teacher Academy" to increase their skill set and prepare them for the upcoming school year. - Continue the development and use of the Standard Response Protocol as required by the Texas School Safety Center. - Continue the development and use of technology applications to support instructional practices and improve student learning.